 Nominate Who You Want to Have Custody of Your Children

 A will is especially important if you have minor children.
 If you have minor children, we strongly encourage you to nominate a close relative or friend to obtain custody over your children should you pass away.
 Should you die, your nominee would then petition the Court asking to be named the legal guardian of the children.
 Yet, be aware that just because you nominate someone you believe would be a good guardian for your children, that does not mean the Court is going to approve that person.
 For example, let's say you nominate your Uncle Bob as guardian for your child.
 Uncle Bob is a great guy, but has serious issues with alcohol and a fair amount of arrests on his record.
 Due to Uncle Bob's proclivities, the Court may balk at naming Uncle Bob as the guardian of the minor child.
 Nevertheless, generally the Court will most likely approve who you nominate should they be of good character.

 Appoint Who You Want to Oversee Your Estate

-If you die without a will you cannot control who will be appointed to manage your affairs once you are gone.
-Most of the time a family member or close friend will petition the Court to be appointed as administrator of your estate, but you have no say so over who that may be.
-If it is important for you to have someone you trust be appointed your personal representative once you pass away, you need a will.
-A will allows you to appoint an executor that you believe will follow your direction and carry your wishes out in an efficient manner.
+If you die without a will you cannot control who is going to be appointed to manage your affairs once you are gone.
+Most of the time a family member or close friend will petition the probate court to be appointed as administrator of your estate.
+But you have no say so over who may be appointed.
+If it is important for you to have someone you trust be named your personal representative once you pass away, you need a will.
+Having one allows you to appoint an executor that you believe will follow your directions and carry your wishes out in an efficient manner.

 What Happens If You Die Without A Will?